 Finally, while we fully expect the CPUC's Order Instituting Investigation will result in a sizeable fine and other unrecoverable costs for PG&E's shareholders (see our research note of March 24, PCG: Reducing our Price Target to \$50 on San Bruno Costs; Despite Its Damaged Credibility, PG&E Stock is Cheap), our estimate of these costs (\$700 million, or \$1.50 per PCG share) is reflected in our 12-18 month target price of \$50 per PCG share.
-Our 12-18 month target prices thus remains 11% above the current market price of PCG stock, which itself yields 4.0%.
+Our 12-18 month target price of PCG stock, which itself yields 4.0%.
 We reiterate our outperform rating.